constellation-daq/constellation/python/constellation/satellites/RpDaq/README.md

 ---
 # SPDX-FileCopyrightText: 2024 DESY and the Constellation authors
 # SPDX-License-Identifier: CC-BY-4.0 OR EUPL-1.2
-title: "Red Pitaya Satellites for CLABDAQ2"
+title: "Red Pitaya Satellites for RpDaq"
 description: "Satellites running (custom) FPGA firmware on RedPityas"
 ---